auehc/auehc.github.io/_posts/Events/2020-12-30-21-Cyber-Boot-Camp.md

 CBC-SNL-2021 is scheduled for Friday January 15th through Sunday January 17th, 2021.

 ### Deadlines
-The application deadline will be avaialble up until the start of the event Friday January 15th (1/15/2021).
+The application deadline will be available up until the start of the event Friday January 15th (1/15/2021).

 ### Can I work with a team?
 Participants can work in teams of 4 to 5 or alone.
 If you don’t have a team, we can help you find one on our Discord [here](aub.ie/ehc-discord)